rdpeng/RepData_PeerAssessment1/README.md

-Click <a href="Activity monitoring data Analysis.pdf">here</a> to go to the knit file.
+Click <a href="Activity-monitoring-data-Analysis.pdf">here</a> to go to the knit file.